RadioAstronomySoftwareGroup/pyuvsim/docs/comparison.rst

 2. Well-tested through years of use.
 3. Support for diffuse foreground models.
 4. Support for discrete pointings.
+5. Supports non-identical antenna patterns (can be memory intensive if there are many different patterns).
-5. Uses IDL's native parallelization efficiently.
+6. Uses IDL's native parallelization efficiently.

 Disadvantages:

 1. Written in the proprietary IDL language.
 2. The discrete convolution in Fourier Space can introduce aliasing and ringing artifacts at a level relevant to 21cm cosmology.
+3. Memory usage scales with the size of the uv-plane.
+It is very fast for compact 21 cm cosmology arrays, but for higher resolution arrays with sparse uv coverage the memory scaling can be poor.
 3. Primary beam motion on the sky is limited to the "snapshot" size, not the time step size.
-4. Much slower for complex spectral structure.
+4. Much slower for simulating complex spectral structure.

 .. image:: fhd_uvsim_compare.png
     :width: 600